kaisenlinux/manpages-dev/category/JFS/jfs_logdump.md

        If you find a bug in JFS or jfs_logdump, please report it via the bug tracking system ("Report Bugs" section) of the JFS project web site: http://jfs.sourceforge.net/

-       Please  send  as much pertinent information as possible, including any jfs_logdump error messages and the complete output of running jfs_fsck with the -v op‐ tion on the JFS device.
+       Please send as much pertinent information as possible, including any jfs_logdump error messages and the complete output of running jfs_fsck with the -v option on the JFS device.

 SEE ALSO
        jfs_fsck(8), jfs_mkfs(8), jfs_fscklog(8), jfs_tune(8), jfs_debugfs(8)